tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_1.md

 As I began sifting through the  room for any physical leads, Ash settled at her desk, firing up her laptop.

-From the corner of my eye, I could see Ash’s barely concealed frustration as he was unable to log in.Therese approached him, a small piece of paper clutched tightly in her hand.
+From the corner of my eye, I could see Ash’s barely concealed frustration as he was unable to log in.
+Therese approached him, a small piece of paper clutched tightly in her hand.
 She handed it over, her eyes filled with a mix of concern and curiosity.

 "Try this," she suggested, "It's the password.
 We share the laptop."